porsche-design-system/porsche-design-system/packages/components/src/components/pin-code/pin-code.examples.md

 ## Framework Implementation (within form)

-When used within a form element, the `p-pin-code` component creates a native hidden input in light DOM to process the pin code value.
+When used within a form element, the `p-pin-code` component creates a native hidden input in light DOM to process the `p-pin-code`'s value.
 This is required due to the constraints of shadow DOM boundaries.
 To ensure proper submission of the form, it's required to provide an individual `name` prop to the `p-pin-code` component.
-The prop will be shared with the hidden input in light DOM', enabling the `p-pin-code`'s value to be included in the form's data when it's submitted.
+The prop will be shared with the hidden input in light DOM', enabling the `p-pin-code`'s value to be included in the form's data when it is submitted.

 <Playground :frameworkMarkup="formExample" :config="{ ...config, withoutDemo: true }">
 <form @submit.prevent="onSubmit" >